hare1039/MM2017FALL/assignment 2/README.md

 # Mutimedia Assignment 2

-# Additional Tested Version update:17/12/06
+# "Additional" Tested Version update:2017/12/06
-Today I add an additional tested version of the program.
+Today 2 additional tested versions had been added in the repository.

+The fist one is **no-fix time edition**.
 It make the time of your song no longer fix the length of 5 sec anymore.
 The change is that now the first input from the musicnote text file decide time length(interger), and the metre moved to second.
 Other things now reamain as well.

+The second is **All levels edtion**.
+In the base architech from no-fix time edition, this one give you another option: you can now create a simple song with a selected level!(between 0 - 8).
+Instead of two, now we have four parameter before input the notes.
+First two were same as above, the remain ones are level(0-8) and time delay with each music note.
+It will create an "**original.wav**" after processing all things need, have fun to compare that one with our original results!

+Both these two were enchance version of the required ones, have a look or simply ingnore that.

 Also note that the main output of song mix with two levels of song is **normalmerge.wav**, and the cosine ones is modified with modifier, so the voice must be a bit strange.

 # Report and Discussion
 About the format: